SaintChris/galaxy-s7-homelab/README.md

 ## 💡 The Solution

 I repurposed a legacy **Samsung Galaxy S7** (Snapdragon 820 / 4GB RAM) into a functional homelab server.
-Unlike traditional mobile-to-server projects, this was achieved **without rooting** or using custom ROMs, ensuring a stable environment that respects the device's native security while utilizing its Linux kernel via **Termux**.
+Unlike traditional mobile-to-server projects, this was achieved **without rooting** or using custom ROMs, ensuring a stable environment that respects the device's native security while utilising its Linux kernel via **Termux**.

 ### Key Technical Achievements:

 * **Web Stack:** Running Nginx, PHP 8.4, and MariaDB on an Android-based environment.
 * **Security:** Integrated **Cloudflare Turnstile** for bot protection and **Cloudflare Tunnels** to securely expose the site (`https://saintlex.sbs`) without opening local firewall ports.
-* **Optimization:** Fine-tuned PHP-FPM and Nginx to handle the hardware constraints of a mobile CPU.
+* **Optimisation:** Fine-tuned PHP-FPM and Nginx to handle the hardware constraints of a mobile CPU.

 ## 🚀 Project Goals

 This server serves as my primary learning sandbox.
 My strict adherence to the following constraints ensures maximum skill growth:

-1. **Exclusively Open Source:** Utilizing only free and open-source software (FOSS).
+1. **Exclusively Open Source:** Utilising only free and open-source software (FOSS).
 2. **Resource Efficiency:** Mastering the art of "doing more with less" by hosting a live WordPress site on mobile hardware.
 3. **End-to-End Hosting:** Managing everything from the local file system (Termux) to global delivery (Cloudflare).